-Tipu was an autocratic or rather despotic ruler, by some accounts, despised the Hindus (while also gave the support for Shringeri Temple and Ranganath Temple of Mysore ).
-He also wanted to impose Persian language over Kannada.
+Tipu was an autocratic or rather despotic ruler; by some accounts, he despised the Hindus (while also gave the support for Shringeri Temple and Ranganath Temple of Mysore ).
+He also wanted to impose the Persian language over Kannada.

-Having recognised those vices, Tipu was inspired by the ideas of French Revolution.
+Having recognized those vices, Tipu was inspired by the ideas of the French Revolution.
 He wanted to build a state on those ideas.
 He encouraged science which none of the medieval rulers had catered to and started to organize army on western lines to beat the enemy.

 He was considered the biggest enemy of the colonial aspirations by the EIC.
-Tipu was the pioneer leader who had the idea of their colonial interests.
-And with Marathas decimated already.
-Tipu was their sole enemy and very capable and inspiring leader at that.
+Tipu was also the pioneer leader who could discern that English had colonial interests.
+And with Marathas decimated already, Tipu was their sole enemy and very capable and inspiring leader at that.

 British literally had a free run till 1857 after his death.

 For me, his virtues outweigh vices.
-After all he is one of the foremost ruler who thought of Independence for India as early as 40 years into the British conquest.
+After all, he is one of the foremost rulers who thought of Independence for India as early as 40 years into the British conquest.